IbrahimAmrIbrahim/ASUMobiCarG15/README.md

 # ASUMobiCarG15
 It is required to develop a Mobile Controlled Car.
 The car allow easy driving with obstacles avoidance, accurate movement, line tracking and more.

+ the link of phase 1 (easy driving) video is : https://youtu.be/0QlZfR41Fuo

 ### Team members: